kitzberger/songs/The Greatest Kisser.md

 ## Verse

-	i met her family - the sweetest of people - and slowly it's getting clear when she's out of the room - her mother's looking quite funny at me oh she's the best cook and god knows i get sleepy when i've had a slice of that pie oh boy the whole relationship is build upon a lie the whole relationship merely a lie
+	i met her family - the sweetest of people - and slowly it's getting clear as soon as she's out of the room - her mother's looking quite funny at me oh she's the best cook and god knows i get sleepy when i've had a slice of that pie oh boy the whole relationship is build upon a lie the whole relationship is build upon a lie

 ----